nsdf-fabric/nsdf-slac/ReadMe.md

 ## Overview

-The **NSDF Dark Matter Initiative** delivers state-of-the-art tools for accessing and analyzing dark matter data, including a web-based event visualization dashboard and a command-line interface (CLI) for streamlined data download.
+The **NSDF Dark Matter Initiative** delivers state-of-the-art tools for accessing and analyzing dark matter data, including a web-based event visualization dashboard, a command-line interface (CLI) for streamlined data download in workflows, and a .
 Researchers can interactively explore .mid files, isolate detector channels, and examine detailed metadata such as trigger types and timestamps—all within the browser.
 By combining ease of access with scientific depth, the initiative empowers the community to accelerate discovery in dark matter research.

 ![Channel Dashboard](./assets/slacdashboard.png)